- TypeScript and JSX

 UI & DOM testing

-Bun is compatible with popular UI testing libraries: See Test > DOM Testing for complete documentation.Performance
+Bun is compatible with popular UI testing libraries: See DOM testing.Performance

 Bun’s test runner is fast.